toddamoda/pyyxellsfgffg/blog/content/post/2017-09-kick_off.md

 # tags: ['Getting started']
 ---

-Development of Pyxel has been started at European Space Agency (ESA) by the Payload Validation team of Future Science Missions.
+Development of Pyxel has been started at European Space Agency (ESA) by the Payload Validation team of Future Science Missions department.
 Potential users & user needs at ESA have been collected, as well as software requirements have been defined.